Textile Museum

 The Wesserling Park Textile Museum has been open since 1996.
 It is a former printing press building and occupies a key position in the landscape of the large park area.
 Today, it narrates, through a lively and artistic approach, the fabulous epic of this former “Royal Textile Factory” which has marked the history of the entire Saint-Amarin valley.

-– The Textile Museum is open from 10am to 6pm every day –
+– The Textile Museum is closed

 Permanent Exhibitions

-► Textile History
+Textile History

 Discover the history of the Wesserling Park from its creation to the present day.
 Imagine, through this permanent exhibition, the great site at certain times: 18th, 19th and 20th century.